2003 Malaysian Grand Prix

-The 2003 Malaysian Grand Prix (officially the 2003 Petronas Malaysian Grand Prix) was a Formula One motor race held on 23 March 2003 at the Sepang International Circuit.
-It was the second race of the 2003 Formula One season, and it was won by Kimi Räikkönen driving the MP4-17 for McLaren-Mercedes.
-This was Räikkönen's first Formula One Grand Prix victory.
-As well, Fernando Alonso scored his first pole position and podium finish.
+The 2003 Malaysian Grand Prix (officially the 2003 Petronas Malaysian Grand Prix) was a Formula One motor race held at the Sepang International Circuit in Sepang, Selangor, Malaysia on 23 March 2003 before 101,485 spectators.
+It was the second race of the 2003 Formula One World Championship and the fifth Formula One Malaysian Grand Prix.
+McLaren driver Kimi Räikkönen won the 56-lap race starting from seventh position.
+Ferrari's Rubens Barrichello finished second with Renault's Fernando Alonso third.